Search Integration And The Panl Response Object

 The sort fields lookup containing a key/value pair of the Solr sort field name and the Panl sort field name.

-Each of the objects will contain at least the following keys and will not be repeated for the other JSON object explanations:
+As a general rule, each of the active objects will contain at least the following keys and will not be explained for the other JSON object explanations:

 01